mattermost/docs/source/process/documentation-UItext-guidelines.rst

 - Use the active voice, except for these cases:

    - If you'll end up blaming the user.
 For example, don't say *You entered an incorrect password*.
 Instead, say *The password is incorrect*.
    - If you're describing what just happened.
-For example, it's okay to say *Your incoming webhook is been set up*.
+For example, it's okay to say *Your incoming webhook is set up*.
    - If the subject (the doer of an action) is the Mattermost application itself.
 For example, it's okay to say *The image is deleted* instead of *The server deleted the image*.

 - Use the past tense to say what's already happened, the present tense to describe a current state or condition, and the future tense to state something that is very definitely going to happen.